ctfhacker/ctfhacker.github.io/_posts/2015-09-21-vulnhub-brainpan3.markdown

 ## Step 5

-Now we are puck and finish what we believe is the last step to receiving a `root` shell.
+Now we are puck and need to finish what we believe is the last step to receiving a `root` shell.
 Going back to our cronjob, we need to analyze the `msg_admin` binary.
 We pull it off the VM in a similar manner as the `cryptor` binary.

 Quick sanity check